sakoki/WordpressProject/README.md

     <p align='center'>
         <img src="./images/terraform_apply_confirmation.png" width=750, height=300>
     </p>
-2. Type the public ip of the wordpress server to the browser search bar to see the wordpress homepage
+2. Type the public ip of the wordpress server to the browser search bar to see the wordpress configuration homepage
     <p align='center'>
         <img src="./images/confirmation_of_wordpress.png" width=750, height=300>
     </p>
 3. If you see the wordpress configuration page, you have successfully completed this assignment.